supermastermind/playonline/README.md

 # game
-Play super mastermind / code breaker online, assisted by a calculator which knows the optimal strategy!
+Play Super Mastermind / Code breaker online, assisted by a calculator which knows the optimal strategy!